szczyglis-dev/py-gpt/README.md

 Agent-related application settings are organized under `Settings -> Agents and experts`.
 The **Chat with Agents** section contains settings for this workflow. **Show full tool-chain in Chat with Agents** is disabled by default; when enabled, the final response stores and displays the complete chain of normal tool calls executed during the workflow, with a separate expandable Request/Response pair for each call.
 Internal orchestration and worker-management calls are not included.

-The same section also exposes the iteration limits used by the Chat with Agents runtime:
+The same section also exposes worker-count and iteration limits used by the Chat with Agents runtime:

 - **Max iterations (Chat / Orchestrator)** - maximum number of main-agent iterations in Chat and Orchestrator modes.
 Default: `48`.
+- **Max workers (Chat / Orchestrator)** - maximum number of worker agents that can be created in Chat and Orchestrator workflows.
+Default: `16`; set `0` for unlimited.
+This setting does not limit Swarm size.
 - **Max iterations (Swarm)** - maximum number of main-agent/orchestrator iterations in Swarm mode.
 Default: `4096`.
 - **Worker max iterations** - maximum number of iterations for each worker agent, regardless of the selected Chat with Agents mode.
 Default: `24`.

-For all three options, `0` means **unlimited**.
-These are agent execution iterations (reasoning/tool-call cycles), not user conversation turns.
-Raising or removing these limits can substantially increase API usage, token consumption, execution time, and the number of tool operations.
-In **Swarm**, an unlimited iteration setting can combine with the absence of a worker-count limit, so use it particularly carefully.
+For all four limits, `0` means **unlimited**.
+The three iteration settings control internal agent reasoning/tool-call cycles, not user conversation turns; the worker limit controls how many worker agents may be created in a Chat or Orchestrator workflow.
+Raising or removing these limits can substantially increase API usage, token consumption, execution time, and the number of tool operations. **Swarm** keeps its separately declared worker count and is not constrained by the Chat/Orchestrator worker limit.

 Settings kept only for older agent implementations are separated into the **Legacy** tab. **Display full agent output in chat view** controls rendering of full output from legacy agent modes, while **Display a tray notification when the goal is achieved** controls legacy agent completion notifications.
 These Legacy options do not control the Chat with Agents tool-chain display.